What to do with UFOs or PIPs?

-Jennifer at Beadfx started it all on their Facebook page: she asked about unfinished projects (UFO”s).
-I replied with a short description of my PIP”s (projects in process).
+Jennifer at Beadfx started it all on their Facebook page: she asked about unfinished projects (UFOs).
+I replied with a short description of my PIPs (Projects In Process).
 Then Maureen asked about the bags I used.
-Then Heather wanted some photos… So here are the details: read and beware the perils of boredom.
+Then Heather wanted some photos… So here are the details: read and beware of the perils of boredom.

 I start with a cardboard box with a lid, the kind you get at an office supply store to hold filing folders (or tax receipts in case the Feds come calling).

-2. Grab a gallon bag, put in a 9×12″ sheet of stiff paper (card stock or similar) to help keep the bag upright.
-If you”re putting in a magazine with a project you want to make, then you don”t need the card stock.
+2. Grab a gallon bag, and put a 9×12 in. sheet of stiff paper (card stock or similar) in it to help keep the bag upright.
+If you’re putting in a magazine with a project you want to make, then you don’t need the card stock.

 3. You can write notes on the card stock—perhaps an idea for the next step to take (e.g. beads to source).
 You can write on Sticky Notes & stick them to the card stock.

 4. Take a blank label and write a title for the project.